Madivoli/Superstore-Performance-Customer-and-Product-Analysis/README.md

 **Key Insight:** *A significant 32.51% of all loss-making products are concentrated in a single category: Furniture.
 This suggests a highly uneven distribution of loss-making products across different categories.*

-**Customer Segmentation and Sales Analysis**
+## CUSTOMER SEGMENTATION AND SALES ANALYSIS

-**1. Who are our most valuable customers?
-Can we segment them by sales, profit, or region?**
+*1. Who are our most valuable customers?
+Can we segment them by sales, profit, or region?*

 -- Most valuable customers analysis